 The Raspberry Pi Zero W, with its 512MB memory, remains suitable for Android Things in terms of hardware specifications.
 However, the underlying BCM2835 SoC is not supported, as stated by Dave Smith on the Android Things page of the Google IoT Developers Community.

-The Pi Zero W competes with other boards like the low-cost Orange Pi Zero which sells for a little over Rs.450 and other popular wireless though pricier boards like the Particle Photon and ESP32 boards.
+Despite this hurdle, the Zero W competes with other affordable IoT boards like the Orange Pi Zero ($6.99) and wireless options such as the Particle Photon and ESP32 boards from Espressif Systems.